 We are all, therefore, one in the Father, and the Son, and the Holy Spirit; one because we have the same relationship, one because we live the same life of righteousness, and one in receiving the holy flesh of Christ and in sharing the one Holy Spirit.

-This excerpt from the commentary on the gospel of John by Saint Cyril of Alexandria (Lib.
-11, 11: PG 74, 559-562) is used in the Roman Office of Readings for Tuesday of the Sixth week of Easter with I John 2:12-17 as the accompanying biblical reading.
-It explains receiving the same sacrament of Christ’s flesh, the Eucharist, and the same Holy Spirit, in baptism and confirmation/chrismation, bind us together in an intimate relationship with God and one another.
+This post focuses on the unity of Christians in the body of Christ and the Holy Spirit of God.
+It is an excerpt from the commentary on the gospel of John by Saint Cyril of Alexandria (Lib.
+11, 11: PG 74, 559-562).
+It appears in the Roman Office of Readings for Tuesday of the Sixth week of Easter with I John 2:12-17 as the accompanying biblical reading.